+Analysis questions

-Were there any fan settings and gear combinations that resulted in the turbine blades not turning?
-Speculate on why that happened.Based on the data you collected, how could you generate even more voltage from your generator?What factor seems to limit the ability to use gears to increase generated voltage?
+1. Were there any fan settings and gear combinations that resulted in the turbine blades not turning?
+Speculate on why that happened.

+2. Based on the data you collected, how could you generate even more voltage from your generator?

+3. What factor seems to limit the ability to use gears to increase generated voltage?

 4. A “gear ratio” is the ratio of the number of teeth on the “input” gear (the one being turned by the wind) to the number of teeth on the “output” gear (the one turning the magnets in the generator).
 Calculate the gear ratio for the situations in Part II and Part III.
 Does there seem to be a relationship between gear ratio and the voltage reading?